wintwah243/shiportfolio-v2.0/README.md

 - Detailed sections about me, my technical skills, and experiences
 - Project showcases with links to GitHub repos
 - CV download and contact info
+- Chatbot to ask about me :) (Just for fun)
+- Sprinkle effect when moving the cursor

 ---